mpaiva/My-Sketch-Plugins/README.md

 As any newborn, it will take some time to get to a maturity level that we all expect it to get as a professional design application.

-One of the great advantages of Sketch, like [Sublime Text](http://www.sublimetext.com/), it has the ability to install open-source plugins writen by great people that advocates posting their code on GitHub.
+One of the great advantages of Sketch, like [Sublime Text](http://www.sublimetext.com/), it has the ability to install open-source plugins written by great people that advocates posting their code on GitHub.

 ##The goal here is..
 1. To get you started with Sketch by leading you to some quick tutorials,
 2. Most importantly, setup a quick workflow where you will be able to install plugins in Sketch by - simply - clicking on the **Clone in Desktop** button on Github.

-I'm aiming this article to a designer that are not so familiar with GIT/GitHub shortcuts, hence
+I'm aiming this article on designers that are not so familiar with GIT/GitHub shortcuts. the idea is to get designers to start using GitHub in a collaboratively

 ##Quick Requirements
 **Mac Only** - First off.
 Windows users, at this point, the [Sketch App](http://www.bohemiancoding.com/sketch/)  is only available for Mac.